Understanding C# If-Else Statements: A Beginner's Guide

 string doTheyLikeCheese = Console.ReadLine();

-Simple If-Else Statement in C
+Simple If-Else Statement in C#

 Then, this if-else conditional statement checks the user’s answer and changes its output response depending on what the user said.
-The condition is build using conditional operators and based on its result the statements inside if-else block are executed.
+The condition is built using conditional operators and based on its result, the statements inside if-else blocks are executed.
+Here’s a simple example with a single line statement:

 if (doTheyLikeCheese == "yes")